number-25/number-25/README.md

 -->
 <img align="right" width="170" height="170" src="https://github.com/number-25/ComputationalBiology-for-Autodidacts/blob/main/Cheatsheets/dp_dean_git_400x400.jpg">     '
 I'm a Bioinformatician-Computational Biologist who specialises in long-read transcriptomics analyses and genome annotation.
 I like to learn from the field of Data Science so I'm often dabbling in small projects of that nature.
 This is what I'm currently up to:
-- 🧬 Low-frequency pseudogene detection using ~500 long-read Oxford Nanopore datasets, as well as developing a [nextflow pipleine for Ribo-seq data](https://github.com/number-25/riboflow)
+- 🧬 Low-frequency pseudogene detection using ~500 long-read Oxford Nanopore datasets, as well as developing a [nextflow pipleine for long-read Ribo-seq data](https://github.com/number-25/riboflow)
 - 💡 Learning SQL, and single-cell sequencing analysis
 - 🧞 Building an MVC app in Julia using [Genie.jl](https://github.com/GenieFramework/Genie.jl)
 - 📫 Reach me at **deancompbio@pm.me**